mauricioabreu/blog/content/you-environment-is-ruinning-your-work.rst

 -------------------------

 It does not matter what is your job: being interrupted every time can harm your life.
-Take a moment and think: when Monalisa was a work in progress painting, do you imagine Picaso being interrupted to talk about wheter?
+Take a moment and think: when Monalisa was a work in progress painting, do you imagine Picaso being interrupted to talk about weather?
 What about a surgeon?
 Do you imagine nurses talking about soccer or politics whilst a high risky surgery?

 Everytime you lose focus, you lose time.
 And time is not something you can recover.